codefordenver/projects/ISSUE_TEMPLATE.md

 ### Exploration
 This phase assumes you have a project champion and project waffle board
-- Create new project repo and waffle board with: https://cfd-new.herokuapp.com/
+- [ ] Create new project repo and waffle board with: https://cfd-new.herokuapp.com/
+- [ ] Follow pre-populated waffle board steps

+### Active Development